gocd/docker-registry-artifact-plugin/README.md

-# Docker Reigistry Artifact plugin
+# Docker Registry Artifact plugin

 This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing artifact plugins for GoCD.